Likeemapples/1800_2025_BBY23/README.md

     -   Users cannot create custom EcoActions specifically for a group.
     -   EcoPoints are only displayed on the Stats page and not readily visible elsewhere.
     -   The EcoActions page lacks a "Completed EcoActions" section to display finished actions sorted by date.
+    -   The Profile page has a section for statistics (like EcoPoints and groups joined) that is currently non-functional and hardcoded.
+    -   There is no functionality for users to view the profiles of other users.

 ###   Future Work